dataliterate/design-studio-kit/README.md

 Some introductory words:

+- we design for people.
+To be empathetic with them, we consider actual situations we learned from our research (eg. we use personas and scenarios for our tasks)
-- We design for people.
-To be empathetic with them, we sketch User Interfaces: this is how they see and interact with our products.
+- we sketch User Interfaces: this is how they see and interact with our products
 - It’s about making, not talking.
 No lengthy discussions.
 - We all work with the same tools: pen and paper (show pen and paper)
 - We work with time boxing, which leads to focus
 - Be very honest and direct with your critique, but always constructive and based on the goals, context, topic, not your personal taste
 - Stealing ideas is highly encouraged!
 The only requirement: you need to make them better
+- each group has a facilitator to take care of the timing and the overall flow of the iterations
+- we work in an iterative process: Sketch, Pitch, Critique.
+The critique we get we use for the next sketching iteration …

 These are the three building blocks of Design Studio: